TamirSharif/ReadingUniCEnv/README.md

 # ReadingUniCEnv
-Bash script for setting up a C/Cp
+Bash script for setting up a C/C++ environment